jbarlo/slantwise/README.md

 I developed this project partially out of curiosity and partially because it's too slow to prototype LLM wrappers for simple ideas.
 A new LLM-friendly problem stares me in the face every other week; CLI agents are great, but sometimes I just want to lock in a flow I found useful.
-I found myself wanting the live iteration experience of reactive notebooks with the light syntax ergonomics of https://llm.datasette.io/, all while letting me figure out how the pieces fit together as I went.
+I found myself wanting the live iteration experience of reactive notebooks with the light syntax ergonomics of https://llm.datasette.io/, while letting me figure out how the pieces fit together as I went.
 Essentially, I wanted Excel but with more space to read.
 It's still early, but if you want to prototype workflows with formulas, this is for you!